maixnor/wu-quartz/content/semester 3/Rittersport Critical Analysis.md

 		- scope 3 only mentioned once in beginning, no numbers
 		- emissions only mentioned with reduction, never with values
 		- only thing mentioned is the power consumption and share of own energy production (page 22)
+			- from that one can calculate that "acquesition of renewable energy sources" will in total stay about the same
+				- 2002: 17.15 GWh
+				- vision: 18 GWh
+			- main change is switching from natural gas to "own systems"